mckeeh3/woe-sim/README-minikube.md

 rolebinding.rbac.authorization.k8s.io/read-pods created
 ~~~

-Check if the pods are running.
+### Check if the pods are running

 This may take a few moments.

 ~~~bash
 kubectl get pods